The European Entrepreneurial Region (EER) is

 Social Economy Europe.
 It remains open to any organisation willing to contribute to its objectives.

-The EER award in 2018 has been granted to the regions of Western and Northern Region (Ireland),
+The EER award in 2019 has been granted to the following regions: Principality of Asturias (Spain), Provincie Gelderland (the Netherlands) and Region of Thessaly (Greece).

 How to apply